maziac/DeZog/documentation/Usage.md

 	- "ZXNEXT": Banked memory as of the ZX Next (8k slots/banks).
 - "ulaScreen": true/false.
 Defaults to false.
 If enabled it shows the contents of the ZX Spectrum screen.
 ![](images/zsim_ula_screen.jpg)
-Note: the simualted ULA screen doe not support any flashing color attribute (bit 7 of color attribute).
+Note: The simulated ULA screen supports flashing of color attributes (bit 7 of color attribute).
+But this is stopped as long as you pause execution.
 - "cpuLoadInterruptRange": Default is 1.
 The number of interrupts to calculate the CPU-load average from.
 0 to disable.
 The CPU load is calculated by the number of executed t-states of all instructions without the HALT instruction divided by the number of all executed t-states.
 I.e. the time the CPU executes just HALT instructions is not considered as CPU load.
 Naturally, if you have turned off interrupts the CPU load is always 100%.
 Normally the average is calculated from interrupt to interrupt but you can extend the range to 2 or more interrupts.
 To disable the display choose 0.
 ![](images/zsim_cpu_load.jpg)
 - "vsyncInterrupt": Default is false.
 Enable it if you use zsim to emulate a ZX Spectrum.
 If enabled an interrupt is generated after ca. 20ms (this assumes a CPU clock of 3.5MHz).